moritzsalla/polytess/README.md

 # Triangula

-An interactive web application for creating and manipulating Delaunay triangulations in real-time.
+Experiment in creating a tool for creating and manipulating Delaunay triangulations.

 ## Features